VadymSachenko/TechWriteIt/docs/cleanmymac-x/cleanmymac-x-assistant-article-review.md

 ## Em dashes

-Don’t put sapces before and after em dashes(—).
+Don’t put spaces before and after em dashes(—).
 For details about the rule, in [Apple Style Guide](https://support.apple.com/guide/applestyleguide/d-apsg7af4f5d0/web), see "dash (em)".

 :::info

-Though the absance of spaces is not clearly stated in Apple Style Guide, the examples and use cases provided in it don’t have spaces before and after em-dashes.
+Though the absence of spaces is not clearly stated in Apple Style Guide, the examples and use cases provided in it don’t have spaces before and after em-dashes.

-Yet, Google style guide has a clear rules about the usage of em-dashes.
+Yet, the Google style guide has clear rules about the usage of em-dashes.
 Therefore, I used it as additional evidence.
 For details, see [Em dashes](https://developers.google.com/style/dashes#em-dashes).

 :::